Writing Better Prompts: How to Get More Out of AI Tools 2026

 Want to learn how SEO and AI work together?
 Read our article on combining SEO and AI for smart content strategies.
 For professional SEO support, check out our SEO services.

-Mistake 1: Remaining too general
+Mistake 1: Being too general

 Mistake: "Create a marketing plan"